The Argument for Rawls’s Principles

 I said we would talk about the point about probabilities next time.

-I have read it and I did not find it persuasive.
+I have read it and, in my opinion, the answer is that the parties cannot know that the people they represent do not care much about getting more than they could get in a society governed by his rules.
 We know that everyone cares at least a little about getting more than the minimum: the things they get are primary social goods and, by definition, these are things that everyone wants.
 Who is to say that many people do not care a lot, especially if they think that they could make their standard of living significantly higher without the Difference Principle?
 There are lots of people who want lots of different things.
-For example, maybe you would be willing to give up some political power for the sake of economic gains.
-You might think that privacy is more important than unrestricted free speech or vice versa.
-Maybe you want to be an entrepreneur and you would chafe under the restrictions on economic liberty in a Rawlsian society.
-Given these kinds of examples, I don’t see how the parties in the Original Position could know that they people they represent don’t care about gains above the minimum.
+For example, maybe you think anything less than a state religion is intolerable.
+Or maybe you want to be an entrepreneur and you would chafe under the restrictions on economic liberty in a Rawlsian society.
+So I don’t see how the parties in the Original Position could know that they people they represent don’t care about gains above the minimum.

 The Third Point